-We received a phone call to advise us that a representative from AS Wellington (a National Construction company) was travelling down from Stoke and wanted to interview Trevor for a labouring position the next day.
+We received a phone call to advise us that a representative from ASW was travelling down from Stoke and wanted to interview Trevor for a labouring position the next day.
 As Trevor does not possess a home or mobile phone, we dropped a letter through his letter box and crossed our fingers.